harshq/react-native-mentions/README.md

     keyExtractor={(item, index) => item.UserName}
     suggestionRowHeight={45}

-    horizontal={false} // defaut is true, change the orientation of the list MaxVisibleRowCount={3} // this is required if horizontal={false}
+    horizontal={false} // default is true, change the orientation of the list MaxVisibleRowCount={3} // this is required if horizontal={false}
   />
 ```